-I've never had a cat before.
+I'm not a biologist, so I can only comment on my own observations, which are by no means scientific, but I have found that when the cat bites the head off of the mouse, it somehow renders the mouse unable to reproduce, thus greatly reducing the overall population of mice in the area.I've never had a cat before.
 How do they help keep mice away?
 Are the mice scared of the cats?
 Can the mice smell the cat from a distance?

-I'm not a biologist, so I can only comment on my own observations, which are by no means scientific, but I have found that when the cat bites the head off of the mouse, it somehow renders the mouse unable to reproduce, thus greatly reducing the overall population of mice in the area.
+Do you have proof that cats are even able to interact with wild mice?
+It seems unpossible that a pet cat would be any help at all.I'm not a biologist, so I can only comment on my own observations, which are by no means scientific, but I have found that when the cat bites the head off of the mouse, it somehow renders the mouse unable to reproduce, thus greatly reducing the overall population of mice in the area.

 Again, just my untrained observation, so take it for what it is worth.